 ye bhajila kṛṣṇa-nāma sei sarvopari

-“Anyone who, gives up dharma, yoga, yāga, and the jñāna-kāṇḍa and worships kṛṣṇa-nāma is the best.
+“Anyone who rejects dharma, yoga, yāga, and the jñāna-kāṇḍa and who worships kṛṣṇa-nāma is the best.

-“A sādhu who takes shelter of the Holy Name does not blaspheme different Devas or other śāstra.
+“A sādhu who takes shelter of the Holy Name does not criticise different Devas or other śāstra.

 “Whether that sādhu is a gṛhastha or a sannyāsī, I desire to attain the dust of his feet.